mmdreza21/Nestjs_prisma_task_manager/README.md

 Includes support for unit tests, end-to-end tests, and coverage reports.

 ---
 ## 🤝 Integration with Nuxt 3

 This backend is designed for smooth integration with a Nuxt 3 frontend.
+You can explore a working Nuxt 3 frontend example in this companion repository: [nuxt3_task_manager](https://github.com/mmdreza21/nuxt3_task_manager)

 Use Nuxt’s composables to call APIs with authentication headers and structured endpoints.

 ---